RENÉ GONZALEZ (1943-2012)

 During his adventurous youth, Rousseau spent July to November 1730 in Lausanne.
 In Book IV of his “Confessions”, he recounts how he lived under a borrowed name, teaching music of which he had little knowledge and even writing a composition of his own, which was performed at a private concert and proved to be a complete flop.
 He returned to Lausanne several times, but only for brief visits, notably between 1744 and 1754.

 In 1755, after his misadventures at the Court of Potsdam, François-Marie Arouet, known as Voltaire, was seeking to base himself in some tranquil place where he could work in complete freedom.
 He set his heart on Geneva and Lausanne, where he leased a property at Montriond.
-He often stayed there (and at the Grand-Chêne, his second residence) between 1755 and 1759, and played an active part in the theatrical life of Lausanne polite society, staging plays at the Marquis de Langallerie’s “Mon-Repos” property.
+He often stayed there (and at the Grand-Chêne, his second residence) between 1755 and 1759, and took part in the theatrical activities of polite Laussanois society, which put on plays at Mon-Repos, home of the Marquis de Langallerie.

 Share this page